Trade Setup for Thursday: Top 10 things you should know before Opening Bell

 Put Options Data:

-Maximum Put OI of 47 lakh contracts was seen at strike price 9,100 which will act as a crucial base for the index in April series followed by 9,000 which has accumulated 46.6 lakh contracts in open interest, and 8,900 which now holds 45.8 lakh contracts in open interest.
+Maximum Put OI of 47.8 lakh contracts was seen at strike price of 9,000 which will act as a crucial base for the index in May series followed by 9,300 which has accumulated 46.2 lakh contracts in open interest, and 9,200 which now holds 44.65 lakh contracts in open interest.

 FII & DII Data:

-The foreign institutional investors (FIIs) sold shares worth Rs493 crore compared to domestic institutional investors who bought Rs1,011 crore in Indian equity market.
+Foreign institutional investors (FIIs) sold shares worth Rs 518 crore compared to domestic institutional investors, who bought Rs 112 crore in the Indian equity market.

 High delivery percentage suggests that investors are accepting the delivery of the stock which means that investors are bullish on the stock.